Brought to you by Michael and Brian - take a Talk Python course or get Brian's pytest book

 04:46 Let's jump over to that.

-04:48 So if you are a fan of uvicorn, so uvicorn is one of the ways you can run ASGI, ASGI web app.
+04:48 So if you are a fan of UVicorn, so UVicorn is one of the ways you can run ASGI, ASGI web app.

-04:59 So things like Quartz, FastAPI, many others.
+04:59 So things like court, FastAPI, many others.

-05:09 at least suggested way that you run FastAPI for development.
+05:06 And it's definitely sort of the recommended way or the, at least suggested way that you run FastAPI or development.

 05:14 But then when you go into production, well, you've got challenges.

-05:18 So for example, you want your web server to look and see if your web app crashes
+05:18 So for example, you want your web server to look and see if your web app crashes for whatever reason, like something went wrong.

 05:29 Something, maybe it ran out of memory.